 User Guide#

-.
-You will learn how to use this object to find, access, and manage EEG data for your research and analysis tasks.
+This guide walks through the eegdash library and its main data access object, EEGDashDataset.
+You will see how to find, access, and manage EEG data for research and analysis.

 The EEGDash Object#